International Programs: Fulbright, IREX, Education USA

 Shepherd University has several groups that guide and support the University’s global engagement.

-The Internationalization Advisory Council (IAC) “serves in an advisory capacity to the Provost/Vice President for Academic Affairs, Director of International Affairs, and Director of Study Abroad.
-In that capacity, it guides internationalization strategies and initiatives at Shepherd University consistent with the Internationalization Strategic Plan.
+The Internationalization Advisory Council (IAC) “serves in an advisory capacity to the Provost/Vice President for Academic Affairs, Vice President for Enrollment Management, Director of International Affairs, and Director of Study Abroad.
+In that capacity, it guides internationalization strategies and initiatives at Shepherd University consistent with the Internationalization Strategic Plan, 2023-2028.

 The IAC serves as a forum for discussing current and emerging trends in internationalization in higher education; promoting campus collaboration on initiatives and activities; and disseminating ideas and information regarding international teaching and learning, research, and service.”
 (Council Charge)